maniaplanet/documentation/maniascript/tuto/your-first-script.md

     	}
 ```

-We choose a spawn randomnly which will be used by the player, but it'll not the last spawn used (to prevent to have a player spawning in the same spawn of the last player in few seconds).
+We choose a spawn randomly which will be used by the player, but it won't the last spawn used (to prevent to have a player spawning in the same spawn of the last player in few seconds).

 ```c++
     	G_LatestSpawnId = SpawnId;